Audrina Patridge: 2005–2010: The Hills and Dancing with the Stars

-2011–2018: Audrina and other series
+2011–2018: Audrina and continued acting roles

-In October 2010, Patridge announced that she would star in Audrina, an upcoming VH1 reality series following her life after The Hills.
-The series premiered on April 17, 2011, with disappointing ratings, and it was canceled after only one season.
-She had a cameo role in the 2011 film Take Me Home Tonight.
+In October 2010, Patridge announced that she would star in VH1's reality television series Audrina, following her life after The Hills.
+The series premiered on April 17, 2011, with disappointing ratings, and it was canceled after one season.
+The series' ten-episode run averaged 610,000 viewers.
+She was also credited as an executive producer of the series.

-In January 2011, she signed on to star in the YOBI.tv "Dream Maker" webseries.
-Following the end of her career in reality TV, Patridge continued to pursue acting, and was cast in a part in Scary Movie 5; however her scenes were cut from the finished film due to the scene being too risqué for the PG-13 movie.
+In January 2011, she signed on to star as talent manager Tracy James in the webseries Dream Maker.
+The series ran from June 21, 2011 to September 12, 2011 on Yobi.tv.

 Patridge hosted the NBC late-night travel series 1st Look in 2014 and 2015.

 2019–present: The Hills: New Beginnings

 At the 2018 MTV Video Music Awards, MTV announced a reboot of The Hills entitled The Hills: New Beginnings, slated to premiere in 2019.
 Patridge was announced as part of the cast of the new series.
+The show premiered on June 24, 2019, and followed the original cast members in their mid-30s as they navigate their daily lives in Los Angeles.
+In January 2022, Deadline announced that MTV had canceled the series after two seasons.

 In July 2022, Patridge launched a podcast with her former The Hills co-stars Brody Jenner and Frankie Delgado called, Was It Real?
 The Hills Rewatch, revisiting the show.
-That same year, Patridge released her memoir entitled Choices.
+The podcast consisted of 30 episodes.

+Patridge's memoir entitled Choices: To the Hills and Back Again was released on July 26, 2022 by Gallery Books.

 Personal life

+In March 2008, nude photos of Patridge were illegally published online.
+"They were taken when I was just out of high school and beginning to model," Patridge has explained.
+"I was naïve, overly trusting of people, and inexperienced."

+In August 2008, Patridge purchased a house in Los Angeles' Hollywood Dell neighborhood.
+On February 22, 2009, Patridge's home was burgled by two members of the Bling Ring.

-Patridge was dating Corey Bohan, a motorcycle rider and professional BMX dirt bike rider, since 2008, and on November 20, 2015, Bohan proposed after getting her parents' permission and she accepted.
+Patridge began dating Corey Bohan, a motorcycle rider and professional BMX dirt bike rider, in 2008.
+On November 20, 2015, Bohan proposed after getting her parents' permission and she accepted.
 Patridge gave birth to daughter Kirra Max on June 24, 2016.
 The couple married on November 5, 2016.
 On September 20, 2017, Patridge filed for divorce from Bohan and filed a restraining order against him.
 On December 20, 2018, the divorce was finalized.

 On February 14, 2023, Patridge announced on her Instagram that her niece Sadie Raine Loza had died one week after her 15th birthday.
+On January 22, 2024, Audrina appeared on America's Most Wanted along with her sister (and Sadie's mother) Casey Loza to discuss Sadie's death from a fentanyl overdose.